 The most common initial solution for strictures seems to be to dilate the urethra.
 This involves inserting a tool to stretch the strictured part of the urethra to make it wider.
-This can sometime provide some temporary relief, but it is never really a solution to the problem.
-Dilating a strictured urethra just serves to re-traumatize the already scared tissue and it is likely that this will eventually make the situation worse.
+This can sometimes provide some temporary relief, but it is never really a solution to the problem.
+Dilating a strictured urethra just serves to retraumatize the already scarred tissue, and it is likely that this will eventually make the situation worse.

 Usually, at some point you will have to face the possibility that you will indeed need some sort of re-repair.
 This can be a very hard reality to face.
 You may have gone years since ever being in the hospital because of your penis.
 People around you might not know about your issues with hypospadias or epispadias and will wonder what medical problems you are having, especially if you have to miss work for surgery.

 - How do you tell your loved ones, family members, or close friends about the situation?